paulskrzypczyk/qm-lecture-notes/06-operators.md

 \begin{equation}\label{e-momentum-eig}
 v(x) = Ae^{ip_0x/\hbar}.
 \end{equation}
-This is  precisely as to be expected, given Sec. \ref{e-plane waves}.
+This is  precisely as to be expected, given [](#s-plane-waves).
 In particular, we saw that de Broglie told us that wavefunctions with definitive wavelengths $\lambda$ — i.e. plane waves, correspond to states of definite momentum $p = h/\lambda$.
 We have just  arrived at the same result in a completely independent manner.

 What is important is that this is **fully general**: although for momentum we already had some understanding of what form a wavefunction $\Psi(x)$ needed to have in order to have definite momentum, for other physical quantities, such as energy, this is no longer true.
 We now see how to answer this question, by solving the corresponding eigenvalue equation.